ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 ## For brave ones only – a modern grey kitchen with a colorful accent

 A grey kitchen designed in modern style favors **wild color combinations**.
-They can turn an ordinary room into a bold and **lively interior.** A grey kitchen with a color accent definitely draws attention, and it can even **boost energy** of anyone staying in the rooms and put them in a good mood.
+They can turn an ordinary room into a bold and **lively interior.** A grey kitchen with a color accent definitely draws attention, and it can even **boost energy** of anyone staying in the room and put them in a good mood.

-The monochromatic and for many predictable grey color can be adjusted by adding a **pronounced accent** in the form of a **colorful kitchen appliance**.
+The monochromatic and for many a predictable grey color can be adjusted by adding a **pronounced accent** in the form of a **colorful kitchen appliance**.
 An unusual, colorful refrigerator or coffee machine is a perfect solution in this case.

-You could also put a particular color on one of the walls.
-By adding other colors to the grey kitchen, you can easily **get rid of the austerity and visual "coldness"**.
-The most popular colors used in a grey kitchen are: red, orange, green and yellow, as **they evoke positive feelings** and strengthen appetite.
+You could also put a color on one of the walls.
+By adding other colors to the grey kitchen, you can easily **get rid of the austerity and visual "coldness."** The most popular colors used in a grey kitchen are: red, orange, green and yellow, as **they evoke positive feelings** and strengthen appetite.
 Nevertheless, choose the color by yourself, in line with your own preferences.

 {:.distinction.distinction-information}